 Pay a visit to any store that specializes in specialized kitchen devices, and you’ll get to thinking that no kitchen is complete without a full stable of high-concept, highfalutin tools that end up being completely unnecessary in reality.
 We asked more than 15 professional chefs which kitchen tools they never use, and their answers might surprise you.

 If you’re looking to run your home kitchen like a professional one, there are a few tips to keep in mind.
-"The best way to commercialize your home kitchen is to increase the counter space and blast the oven,” Andrew Gruel, the chef/owner of Slapfish in Huntington Beach, Calif., told us.
+"The best way to commercialize your home kitchen is to increase the counter space and blast the oven,” Andrew Gruel, the founder and CEO of fast-casual chain Slapfish, told us.
 “Restaurant kitchens don't have trinkets everywhere and the stoves are blasting hot."

 Which common kitchen tools do chefs consider completely extraneous?
-Read on to learn about the 13 gadgets no professional chefs actually use, and take the advice of chef Imran Ali of London’s Michelin-starred Tamarind: the most important tool of all isn’t even a physical one.
+Click here to learn about the 13 gadgets no professional chefs actually use, and take the advice of chef Imran Ali of London’s Michelin-starred Tamarind: the most important tool of all isn’t even a physical one.

 “There is no more essential a tool in any kitchen than knowledge,” he told us.
 “You could have the best equipment and tools in the world's best kitchen, but if you don't know your food and you don't know your ingredients and how they come together, then you won't be able to make even the simplest of dishes.”